 Why just a single pillowcase?
 Because a full sheet set is overrated.

 Do you wear pajamas to bed?
 Particularly long sleeve pajamas?
 If you do, then your skin never touches the fabric.
-You’ll never actually experience the smoothness or softness of the sheet.
+You’ll never actually experience the smoothness, for example, or softness of the sheet.